 Having a good dryland training program in your swimming workouts will work towards an increase in flexibility and improvement in strength especially in the smaller muscles that help achieve a more streamline shape in the water.
 At the Race Club, we pride ourselves on our focus and dedication to improving flexibility and encourage our swimmers to visualize the exercise they do on land as if they were in the pool.
 Understanding how these stretches improve your own swimming is the foundation necessary to dedicate more of your attention, focus and effort to dryland training.
 This video focuses on resistance stretching, dynamic stretching and external hip rotation stretching.
 See how each exercise directly affects the speed and performance in the pool or open water.

 Related Aqua Notes: Read Stretching Exercises by Gary Hall Sr.

 In the final Fast Swimming Techniques Video on the Freestyle Flip Turn, Gary Hall Sr. talks about The Push Off and Breakout.
 Learn the fastest swimming techniques as well as mistakes to avoid during the Push Off and Breakout.
 A lot of Swimmers form bad habits especially training in crowded lanes where the Push Off and Breakout are rarely executed with speed and precision yet this is the most critical part of a Race!
 Don’t take for granted the speed that is generated off the wall and thanks for watching!

-In our second part of Fast Swimming Techniques Video Series on the Freestyle Flip Turn, Gary Hall Sr discusses 3 common mistakes made during the Flip Turn along with drills that can improve your own swim training program.
+In our second part of Fast Swimming Techniques Video Series on the Freestyle Flip Turn, Gary Hall Sr. discusses three common mistakes made during the Flip Turn along with drills that can improve your own swim training program.
 Learn innovative swimming drills for the Flip Turn and know the proper position of the head, arms and feet.
-The Flipturn is the part of the Race where there is the greatest opportunity to gain on your competitors so take notes!
+The flip turn is the part of the race where there is the greatest opportunity to gain on your competitors, so take notes!